tannerpoling/SYNTH_OF_SELF/README.md

 The basic premise of this project is to represent the physical location and movement of people via sound, exploring harmony through spatial arrangement.

 More details to come once the technical side of things is fleshed out.
+Right now I'm still getting my head wrapped around how the synth works.